Solar Panel Cleaning in Darwin and the Northern Territory: Dry Season Guide

 3. Gecko and Reptile Activity

 Unlike southern cities, Darwin systems frequently have geckos (Gehyra and Hemidactylus species) sheltering under panels.
-Geckos are harmless to the panels themselves but their droppings and shed skin contribute to the soiling load.
-Carpet pythons occasionally shelter under panels — this is generally harmless and they should be left undisturbed (they’re protected).
+Geckos are harmless to the panels themselves.
+But their droppings and shed skin contribute to the soiling load.
+Carpet pythons occasionally shelter under panels.
+This is generally harmless and they should be left undisturbed (they’re protected).

 4. Red Dust Events